dallingordon/BatteryLife/README.md

 ## Data availability
 ### Processed dataset
-The processed datasets can be accessed via multiple ways:
+The processed datasets can be accessed via multiple ways.
 For the same datasets used in the BatteryLife paper, you can download from:

 1. You can download the BatteryLife datasets from [Huggingface](https://huggingface.co/datasets/Hongwxx/BatteryLife_processed/tree/main) [[tutorial]](./assets/Data_download.md).
 2. You can download the datasets from [Zenodo](https://zenodo.org/records/19688272).